DHUNDI, MANALI - HIMACHAL PRADESH

 • 4 full sleeves t-shirts

-• 1 fleece full sleeves t-shirt
+• 2 full sleeves fleece

 • 1 down feather/holofoil jacket